 A Review of Housing Vouchers

-Jul 31, 2021 News
+News Jul 31, 2021

 Home, land and housing are three closely related concepts that many of us come into contact with, at some point of our lives.
 Home, in the broadest sense, can refer to any fixed structure occupied by people to live their lives, be it a house, an apartment, a bungalow, a condominium or a townhouse.
 Housing, in the narrower sense, refers to the arrangement and assigned use of residential buildings or homes for the purpose of housing people themselves, with varying social, legal and economic implications.
 The latter term, housing, is broadly employed to refer to any residential building designed and built for the purpose either of permanent residence, of a business, office or other kind of occupation, including public buildings such as schools, colleges and hospitals.
 These institutions tend to receive more governmental support in terms of resources and finances than private houses.